Appearance

 - Cache responses when appropriate

-- Use pagination efficiently (max page size is of 100 is recommended to reduce number of API requests needed)
+- Use pagination efficiently by using a maximum page size of 100 items to reduce the number of API requests

 - Batch operations during off-peak hours